Sakif-Hridoy/Job-Portal-Server/README.md

 # Job Portal

 A Job Portal web application that allows candidates to view and apply for jobs and enables recruiters to post job listings and manage applications.
-The platform supports both candidate and recruiter functionalities, but currently, there is no separation between the two roles.
+The platform supports both candidate and recruiter functionalities, but currently, there is no separation between the two roles and also some actions like delete data is under working.

 ### Features